 Accessed in the Info pane Component tab by clicking the coordinate system picker button for the component.
 Appears in the dropdown menu only when the coordinate system is shown in red color, the Manifold indication the initial coordinate system has not yet been assigned.

 Modern formats designed to store spatial data will automatically specify the coordinate system to be used for the data they provide.
 Data from such sources will import seamlessly into Manifold with the initial coordinate system automatically assigned.
-In the Component pane the coordinate system for the component will appear in black text, indicating the initial coordinate system has been assigned and the component is ready to go.
+In the Info pane Component tab the coordinate system for the component will appear in black text, indicating the initial coordinate system has been assigned and the component is ready to go.

 If we import or link data only from modern formats designed for spatial data storage we might never see this command or need to use it.
 It appears as an option only for those components that do not yet have an initial coordinate system assigned.
 That usually happens for components that were imported or linked from formats that failed to specify the initial coordinate system, or that were created manually or through programmatic means without specifying the initial coordinate system.

 When Manifold shows the coordinate system in black color, as in the Latitude / Longitude coordinate system seen above left, that tells us the component the component has been imported from a format that specifies the coordinate system to use, or that the component has been created manually or programmatically with initial coordinate system specified.